w3nhao/w3nhao.github.io/index.md

 ### About Me
 ---
 Hey there!
-I'm Wenhao Deng, a tech enthusiast with a keen interest in artificial intelligence (AI) and computer science.
-I earned my Master's degree in Computer Science (Artificial Intelligence) with Distinction from the University of Nottingham.
+I'm Wenhao Deng, a tech enthusiast with a keen interest in artificial intelligence.
+I earned my Master's degree in *Computer Science (Artificial Intelligence)* with Distinction from the University of Nottingham.
 Before that, I completed my Bachelor's degree in Computer Science and Technology at Guangzhou University.

 Feel free to reach out to me via email at wenhao.deng@foxmail.com.